Pheasant Season FAQs

 We recommend hunters make contact with landowners in advance of the hunting season.
 Doing your research and contacting landowners in the summer months will allow you to build a relationship prior to the hunting season.

-Hunters who wait until the last minute to contact landowners are often turned away as the property may be utilized by other hunters who made contact earlier or by the landowner's friends and family.
-Making contact early will also allow you to plan out your hunt, as some landowners may have prior commitments for opening weekends or other time periods but may allow hunters to access the property during the week or at a different time.
+Hunters who wait until the last minute to contact landowners are often turned away, as the property may be utilized by other hunters who made contact earlier or by the landowner's friends and family.
+Making contact early will also allow you to plan out your hunt, as some landowners may have prior commitments for opening weekends or other time periods, but may allow hunters to access the property during the week or at a different time.

 Where can I find places for game processing?

-You can find Sportsmen Against Hunger Game Processors or contact local businesses in the area they plan to hunt.
+You can find Sportsmen Against Hunger Game Processors or contact local businesses in the area you plan to hunt.
 Several butcher shops, meat lockers or other businesses will be willing to process game for hunters for a fee.

 If I do not plan on hunting, but wish to accompany others while they hunt, is this allowed?

 People who don’t plan on hunting but wish to participate in the hunt may walk with.
-These individuals may not count towards the daily bag limit nor carry a weapon.
+These individuals may not count toward the daily bag limit nor carry a weapon.
 For safety, it is recommended extra walkers wear orange when they are in the field, even if they’re not carrying a weapon.

 Am I required to wear hunter orange when on a hunt?